python/cpython-source-deps/README.rst

 3. Download SQLite source from `sqlite.org <https://www.sqlite.org>`_.

-4. Unzip it to the checked out branch on step 2.
+4. Unzip it to the branch checked out in step 2.

 5. Commit and push the changes.